OrderLab/xinda/docs/DEV.md

     + `_load_ycsb()` and `_run_ycsb()` to initialize and run YCSB workloads.
 [Benchmark](../xinda/configs/benchmark.py) configs will be passed here.
 Benchmark binaries or utilities from [Tool](../xinda/configs/tool.py) and [tools/](../tools/) will be invoked here.
 Runtime logs will be redirected to the path in [Logging](../xinda/configs/logging.py)
     + (Optional) `_wait_till_ycsb_ends()` to wait till benchmark ends.
 Some benchmarks can be configured to run for a specific duration and thus do not need to add this function

-* [main.py](../main.py): new benchmark flags and configurations should be addded to the argument parser
+* [main.py](../main.py): new benchmark flags and configurations should be added to the argument parser

 * [data-analysis](../data-analysis/): a new benchmark log parser should be implemented here.
 The parser is mostly a collection of regular expressions to extract useful information like timestamp, throughput, latency, etc.